 Unstructured activities are good for kids

 Organized sports can be valuable, but they’re not the only solution.
 Not all children and teens like competition.
-As well, unorganized sport and unstructured activity have been shown to be especially beneficial in preventing children from becoming overweight, perhaps because the emphasis is not on winning but on fun.
+As well, unorganized sport and unstructured activity have been shown to be especially beneficial, perhaps because the emphasis is not on winning but on fun.

 Here are some ideas for unstructured fun:

 - a game of tag